-- 4.1.3.1 Continental Championship.
+- 4.1.3.1 CONTINENTAL CHAMPIONSHIP.
 An International Sporting Event open to participants from all NACs within a specific Continental Region defined in the Sporting Code (see para 2.5) and, in case of vacancies, to participants from other invited non-eligible NACs.
 The competitor, or team from one of the NACs within that specific region, with the highest aggregate score at the end of the event, shall be the winner and be awarded the title of Continental Region Champion. - 4.1.3.2.
-Championships for Other Regional Groupings.
+CHAMPIONSHIPS FOR OTHER REGIONAL GROUPINGS.
 As above but for other regional groupings of countries not included in 2.5 but approved by the Air Sport General Commission for the specific championship concerned.
-This includes groupings within continents or transcontinental groupings. - 4.1.4 WORLD CHAMPIONSHIP.
+This includes groupings within continents or trans-continental groupings. - 4.1.4 WORLD CHAMPIONSHIP.
 An International Sporting Event open to participants from all NACs, and in which the winner is awarded the title of World Champion. - 4.1.5 WORLD AIR GAMES.
 An International Sporting Event involving several FAI air sports at the same time and open to participants from NACs.
 Rules for the WAG are available from FAI.
 CASI will approve the General Rules for the WAG.
-For the WAG, where these General Rules are in conflict with the Sporting Code, the General Rules will prevail.
+For the WAG, where these General Rules are in conflict with the Sporting Code, the General Rules will prevail. - 4.1.6 MULTI-SPORT COMPETITIONS.
+A Competition where Sporting Events for one or more Air Sports are included, but which also include Sports other than Air Sports.
+To the extent that the Events are under FAI control, the FAI Sporting Code and, as far as possible, the Competition Rules for First Category Events will be used.
+To fit the concept of the Competition these Rules may be adapted by the ASC(s) concerned and the FAI Executive Board/Head Office may agree to propose a special event.
+The final Event Rules shall be approved by both the ASC(s) and the FAI EB as per 4.4.3.